GitHubarin/DeepFace-Demonstration/README.md

 ### 2. Download the Project Folder
 - Download the entire project folder and place it in a location you remember.
+- Alternatively once this project is no longer anonymised, you can also clone the GitHub repository directly with git and then step 3 can be skipped.

 ### 3. Download or add Relevant Videos
-- Download the exemplary videos [here]{https://drive.proton.me/urls/T51K7N36PM#6fbJSMs2yPff}.
+- Download the exemplary videos [here](https://drive.proton.me/urls/T51K7N36PM#6fbJSMs2yPff).
 - After downloading, navigate to the "videos" folder within the project and replace the file with your own video(s) or the exemplary videos.

 ### 4. Navigate to the Project Folder